umyelab/LabGym/docs/installation/linux.md

    $ yay -S python310
    ```
    ````

-2. If you're using an Nvidia GPU, install CUDA Toolkit 11.8 and cuDNN.
+2. If you're using an NVIDIA GPU, install CUDA Toolkit 11.8 and cuDNN.

    First, install and/or update your GPU drivers at [this link](https://www.nvidia.com/Download/index.aspx).
 Select your GPU